Manuel Peláez: Mexican Revolution and aftermath

+Role as "General"

 Peláez could not abide Carranza or his plans to bring the oil industry under control of his central government, so he reorganized his irregular forces and took to the field again.
 Calling himself a General, he imposes taxes on the local oil companies to support a small loyal and well armed rebel force.
 Between 1915 and 1920, General Peláez and his forces held off several attempts by the Carranza government to control the Huasteca.

 In January 1915, two months after Peláez began his rebellion, one of the major oil wells in the Huasteca caught fire, and burned spectacularly for three months.
 It was unclear what caused the fire, and both sides claimed the fire was due to malicious actions of the other.
 The prevailing opinion for many years was that Peláez and his forces started the fire when the oil companies refused to pay him money he demanded.
 Current scholarship now says the oil fire was started by lightning, but exacerbated because the local Carranza commander had closed a water pumping station in retaliation for the oil company not paying a levied fine.

 Peláez was a successful strategist who kept Carranza's armies on the defensive for five years.
 His loosely coordinated but well-paid guerrilla forces never numbered more than 3,000.
 While he never occupied a major city, his control of the countryside was seldom challenged.
 The heavily thicketed terrain, the extensive waterways, his access to weapons and ammunitions, and the support of the local population worked to his advantage in launching random surprise attacks on Carranza garrisons, payroll trains, and pipelines.
 His soldiers intimidated, killed, stole, and set fire to Carrancista garrisons and oil company properties at will, while leaving the Huasteca natives for the most part unharmed.
 Five Carrancista campaigns between 1917 and 1918 failed to subdue him.

 In 1916 and 1917, Félix Díaz attempted to overthrow the government.
 Both times Peláez offered him financial and moral support, but in 1918, he formally withdrew support from Diaz when it became apparent that Díaz had neither the ability nor the capacity to succeed.
 Peláez also entered into negotiations with the Zapata movement during 1918 and 1919, but the two sides had only their hatred of Carranza in common, and never reached an agreement.

 In October 1919, Peláez had American consular agent William O. Jenkins from Puebla ‘arrested’ to embarrass the Carranza government; demonstrating to the U.S. government that Carranza was unable to police the major cities.
 Jenkins was released unharmed later the same month, but was immediately arrested by Carranza's police for conspiring to embarrass the government.